-- Company owns proprietary employee Human Resource Software and documentation (hereinafter referred to as the “System”);
+A. Company owns proprietary employee Human Resource Software and documentation (hereinafter referred to as the “System”);

-- Customer desires to access the System and Company desires to offer the System according to this Agreement as set forth below.
+B. Customer desires to access the System and Company desires to offer the System according to this Agreement as set forth below.

-Now therefore, in consideration of the recitals, covenants and consideration set forth herein, the receipt and adequacy of which is hereby acknowledged, the Parties agree as follows:
+NOW THEREFORE, in consideration of the recitals, covenants and consideration set forth herein, the receipt and adequacy of which is hereby acknowledged, the Parties agree as follows:

-This Agreement shall begin on the Agreement Begin Date and shall last for a duration of 24 months.
+2. Term and Termination.
+As applicable for ATSI customers with monthly subscriptions to the System, terms shall begin upon sign up date and payment shall be collected online on a monthly basis via a recurring credit card charge.
+For all other ATSI Customers, Agreement shall begin on the Agreement Begin Date as referenced in the associated Customer Agreement and shall last for a duration of 24 months.
 Thereafter, subject to any price changes implemented by Company, this Agreement shall renew for one year unless either Party has delivered a written notice of termination to the other at least 2 months prior to termination.
 In addition, upon a material breach of this Agreement, the non-breaching Party may send written notice to the breaching Party informing the breaching Party of the nature of the breach and providing thirty (30) days to cure a non-monetary breach and ten (10) days to cure a monetary breach (the “cure period”).
 If the breaching Party does not cure the material breach within the cure period, the non-breaching Party may immediately terminate this Agreement.

+3. Restrictions.
 Customer agrees that it will not, and will not allow, its directors, officers, business partners, or employees or agents to:

 a.
 Reverse assemble, reverse engineer, decompile or otherwise attempt to derive source code from the System or any component thereof;